- What are construction managers?

 The Construction Management Program offers students the opportunity to work with state-of-the-art technology and CM industry-standard software while learning management and communication skills required to be effective leaders.
 The Kimmel School's CM program is fully accredited by the American Council for Construction Education, the premiere construction management accrediting agency in the U.S. The CM curriculum was designed by faculty members, students and members of the construction industry to meet the needs of students and the firms that hire CM graduates to work in the construction industry.

-Scholarships are available based FAFSA (financial aid) information.
-The CM department may have scholarships funded by construction industry donations.
+Scholarships are available through the financial aid office based upon eligibility as determined upon completion of the Free Application for Federal Student Aid (FAFSA).
+In addition the CM department has a limited number of scholarships that have been funded by support of contributions from individuals and industry partners.
 CM majors may apply for these scholarships directly through the Department of Construction Management.
 Call 828-227-2201 for more information.

-The average annual starting salary for CM graduates is $45,000 or more.
+Recent graduates of the undergraduate CM program have been employed with starting salaries that typically range from $50,000 to 60,000.
 There are positions available throughout the United States as well as opportunities to work overseas.
 Most graduates find careers as construction managers, project managers, estimators, cost engineers, schedulers or superintendents managing or helping to manage construction projects.
-CM graduates are hired by firms from all segments of the construction industry including residential, commercial, heavy-highway and industrial.
+CM graduates are hired by firms from all segments of the construction industry including residential, industrial/commercial, and heavy civil/highway construction.

 WCU’s construction management professors have extensive professional engineering and construction experience and advanced degrees in construction, civil engineering or related fields.
 They are active in various industry-related organizations, they advise the CM club, they mentor students to keep them on track with course requirements and they help supervise students when they work on community service projects.
 CM faculty also assist students with career advice.